pinterest/ktlint/documentation/release-latest/docs/faq.md

 ## Why is `.editorconfig` property `disabled_rules` deprecated and how do I resolve this?

-The `.editorconfig` properties `disabled_rules` and `ktlint_disabled_rules` have been removed in version `0.49`.
+The `.editorconfig` properties `disabled_rules` and `ktlint_disabled_rules` are deprecated as of KtLint version `0.48` and are removed in version `0.49`.
 Those properties contain a comma separated list of rules which are disabled.
 Using a comma separated list of values has some disadvantages.

 A big disadvantage is that it is not possible to override the property partially in an `.editorconfig` file in a subpackage.
 Another disadvantage is that it is not possible to express explicitly that a rule is enabled.
 Lastly, (qualified) rule ids can be 20 characters or longer, which makes a list with multiple entries hard to read.